 This updated edition is chock full of a wide range of different types of meals that require little to no prep or planning.
 The chapters are organized by type of food, including meat and poultry, soups and chills, desserts and snacks and “Lighten up,” a new section with healthier recipes for those with dietary restrictions.
 If you’re looking for a book that has recipes for everyone, this is a solid choice.

 2. Skinnytaste Fast & Slow Cookbook

-For those looking for healthier meal option to make in a slow-cooker, this comprehensive book offers plenty of unique meal ideas, including diet-friendly desserts.
+For those looking for healthier meal options to make in a slow-cooker, this comprehensive book offers plenty of unique meal ideas, including diet-friendly desserts.
 Not only has it received rave reviews from customers, but it’s also a New York Times best seller as well.

 3. Fix-it And Forget-It Big Cookbook

-This giant cookbooks literally covers all the bases — you’ll never get bored with a lack of new recipes to test out thanks to the selection of 1400 different options to try.
-Plus, according to the descriptions it’s also “absolutely manageable for those who lack confidence in the kitchen.”
+This giant cookbook literally covers all the bases — you’ll never get bored with a lack of new recipes to test out thanks to the selection of 1400 different options to try.
+Plus, according to the descriptions, it’s also “absolutely manageable for those who lack confidence in the kitchen.”
 Even for advanced cooks, this expansive book won’t let you down, thanks to the endless dinner ideas to add to your portfolio of specialties.